 Shakuntala Devi - 6.1

 The Girl on the Train - 4.4

-Some movies may have crossed the 6 and 7 pointers at IMDB such as Dil Bechara(6.6), Ajeeb Dastans(6.7), Pagglait(7.0), Khuda Haafiz(7.4) and a few more but they are way behind the regional movies who are being garnered with beautiful reviews and ratings like Vakeel Saab(8.0), Drishyam 2(8.8) etc.
+Some movies may have crossed the 6 and 7 pointers at IMDB, such as Dil Bechara(6.6), Ajeeb Dastans(6.7), Pagglait(7.0), Khuda Haafiz(7.4) and a few more.
+Still, they are way behind the regional movies garnered with beautiful reviews and ratings like Vakeel Saab(8.0), Drishyam 2(8.8) etc.

 The era of doing film business is changing.
 The movies are shifting from cinema halls to our fingertips with one click.
-Now, Indian movies are not just limited to Bollywood but are expanded to a whole Pan - India level.
-And if Bollywood movies keep on tossing out such lower quality movies, the focus of the Indian film industry would soon shift to Pan - India, which may be better for some as well as dangerous for a few.
+Now, Indian movies are not just limited to Bollywood but expanded to a whole Pan - India level.
+And if Bollywood movies keep on tossing out such lower quality movies, the focus of the Indian film industry would soon shift to Pan - India, which may be better for some and dangerous for a few.

 Leave a comment